-tim has its own official website.
+- Safety provider: In case of accidents or other unplanned events insurances are crucial for car-sharing providers. - Web design providers: tim has its own official website.
 The website was created by the company En Garde situated in Graz.

-The PT network within Graz connects all city parts with each other so that people have no problems reaching the intended goal with public transportation.
+- Direct mobility needs: The PT network within Graz connects all city parts with each other so that people have no problems reaching the intended goal with public transportation.
 But all places beyond the city limits have only rudimentary PT connections with the city of Graz.
 Therefore, the people need an alternative to the PT network to reach places outside of Graz because of commuting or leisure reasons.
-Renting a car or the carsharing system of tim could cover these mobility needs.

-Graz has the aim to reduce congestion and emissions in the city.
+Renting a car or the carsharing system of tim could cover these mobility needs. - Indirect mobility needs: Graz has the aim to reduce congestion and emissions in the city.
 The service of tim can help in reaching these goals.